Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Instant

 </div>

 With a prophetic flourish, you foresee the falling of a meteor.
 Select a tile of your choice within range.
-At the beginning of your next turn, make an Agility attack against all creatures one tile radius centered on this tile as a small meteor falls from the sky.
+At the beginning of your next turn, make a special attack against Agility against all creatures one tile radius centered on this tile as a small meteor falls from the sky.
 If you hit, deal 2d8 + 2 \* Presence earth damage and knock them prone.
 If you miss, creatures suffer the attacks effects at half efficacy instead and are not knocked prone.

 ### Portent of the Meteor - Miracle